Tawergha Nomad Scores & Quality of Life - π±πΎ Libya

 10 |

-Arabic is the primary language, but there are no organized language schools or significant expat communities to facilitate learning. |
+Arabic is the local language, but there are no formal language schools or structured immersion programs, and the security situation discourages long-term stays for learning. |

 |